Fonkoze: Becoming Known in the Microfinance Communities

 Chemen Lavi Miyò (CLM), empowered Haiti's poorest women to pull themselves and their families from ultra poverty into self-sufficiency, with hope and vision for their futures.
 Incoming CLM members lived on the very margins of rural society in some of the most extreme poverty in Haiti.
 They lived on less than $1 per day, had multiple children, no assets, no healthcare, and suffered from persistent hunger, with no reliable access to food.
 Fonkoze recognized that women in such extreme poverty need intensive support and guidance to get a foothold on that first Step on what had become Fonkoze's Staircase Out of Poverty.
 Based on BRAC's Graduation model, Fonkoze's CLM program used specially trained case managers to work with CLM members throughout an intensive 18-month process to help them build the confidence and skills necessary to create a better life for themselves and their families.

 To begin, CLM provided each member with the materials to construct a 9×9 meter home with a sturdy roof, a stable floor, and a latrine; a water filter; and her choice of two activities to begin earning an income, including raising various types of livestock or merchandise to sell.
 Each member also received a small cash stipend while her fledgling business grows and free healthcare in partnership with Zanmi Lasante, Partners in Health's Haitian sister organization.
 But the CLM case managers remained at the heart of the program.
 Case managers made weekly visits to every member, which often required overnight stays and hours-long hikes to reach women in Haiti's most remote locations.
 During their visits, CLM case managers provided each member with confidence-building, enterprise management, and life skills training.
 They also help each woman to successfully navigate the unique challenges she encounters throughout the process and to build a plan for her future as she moves forward.
 In turn, the women provide the hard work, determination and resilience to succeed.
 On average, 96% of CLM members successfully complete the program and transform their lives.

-As of December 2018, Fonkoze has worked shoulder-to-shoulder with over 8,000 women and their families in Haiti's Central Plateau to help them graduate from ultra poverty.
-With the resources and encouragement to get a foothold on the first Step of Fonkoze's Staircase Out of Poverty, Haiti's poorest women have demonstrated their dedication and ability to lift themselves and their families from poverty.
+As of December 2018, Fonkoze had worked alongside over 8,000 women and their families in Haiti's Central Plateau with the aim to help them graduate from ultra poverty.

 Anne Hastings served as Director of Fonkoze from 1996 - 2009.
 The Board of Directors of Fonkoze Financial Services asked Anne Hastings in 2009 to take over as CEO, and Fonkoze Foundation found a new Director and leader in Dr. Carine Roenen.
 By 2009, Fonkoze Foundation and Fonkoze Financial Services had weathered devastating Gonaives floods in 2004 and 2008, were employing more than 750 people, serving close to 200,000 savings and loan clients, and impacting the lives the tens of thousands more.